QuizandSurveyMaster/quiz_master_next/readme.txt

 ⚡ [InstaWP](https://instawp.io/) - Launch a quick WordPress site with this sandbox service.
 Create New WordPress instance within a second.

-🔒 [Hide My WP](https://hidemywp.net/) - Hide your WordPress from bots, attackers & spammers.
-Hides all the known URLs, paths, plugins, themes which can reveal that you are using WP, also comes with an in-built firewall & trust network.

 == Installation ==

 * Navigate to Add New Plugin page within your WordPress